 Raddy Ramos is a neuroscientist with interests in the anatomy and physiology of the developing brain.
-At the NYIT College of Osteopathic Medicine, he is involved in college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee), teaching (lecture and laboratory), and research.
-In his lab, Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.
+At the NYIT College of Osteopathic Medicine, he is involved in teaching (lecture and laboratory), research, and college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee).
+In his lab, Dr. Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.

-His research interests include science and medical education, and he currently serves as the associate editor of the Journal of Undergraduate Neuroscience Education.
+His research interests also include science education and medical education, and he currently serves as the associate editor of the Journal of Undergraduate Neuroscience Education.
 He received his master's and doctoral degrees from the University of Connecticut and bachelor's degree from the Binghamton University-State University of New York.